bbenchoff/bbenchoff.github.io/pages/Milipixel.md

 ## The UI

 Milipixel supports a truly vast range of screen resolutions from `512x342` of the 68030 compact Macs (and the LC II I'm using for testing) up to `1024x768` and higher.
 By counting the number of pixels, the range of resolutions is nearly _an order of magnitude_.
-Today we can take for granted that a picture 1024 posted to the Internet will look good -- everyone's screen is that wide, and if it's not the operating system will scale it properly.
+Today we can take for granted that a picture 1024 pixels wide posted to the Internet will look good -- everyone's screen is that wide, and if it's not the operating system will scale it properly.
 Not so on the Mac!
 I struggled some time coming up with a user interface that would work as well with an SE/30 as it would with a Bondi Blue iMac.

 The initial idea was to capitalize on the server-side resizing of [640by480.com](https://640by480.com/).
 When uploading a file to the website, it resizes that image to two sizes -- one with a bounding box of 250x250, and another with a bounding box of 640x640.
 If the aspect ratio is correct, this means I will get an images either `250x187` or `187x250`, and `640x480` or `480x640`.
 Displaying thumbnails on the smallest screen is of paramount importance, but unfortunately with a screen resolution of `512x324` I could only display two images at a time -- not exactly an 'instagram built in 1994' experience.